+What Exactly Is Pop Art Painting?
 Pop Art painting is one of the most popular art movements to spring up in modern times.
 First gaining traction in the United States and the United Kingdom, Pop Art was an act of rebellion in the 20th century against the supposed practices of fine art and the growing trend of consumerism that was beginning to spread among the masses.

 Pop Art is particularly pointed out to have many recurring themes in the works associated with the art style.
-Pop Art pieces are usually known for the use of eccentric and vibrant colors; also, common subjects in Pop Art are focused around elements that are ‘mainstream’ such as famous celebrities, characters drawn in the style of comic books, and even popular products during the time such as soda bottles, cans of soup, and many other novelty items.
+Pop Art pieces are usually known for the use of eccentric and vibrant colours; also, common subjects in Pop Art are focused around elements that are ‘mainstream’ such as famous celebrities, characters drawn in the style of comic books, and even popular products during the time such as soda bottles, cans of soup, and many other novelty items.

 Tracking back to its origins, Pop Art first emerged as a means to oppose what was assumed as art back then — a hobby that only a select educated few can truly appreciate and admire.
 Well, as we all know, that is not the case when it comes to art.
 And the first pioneers of Pop Art also knew this fact — that there was a need for a major overhaul of the so-called ‘standards’ of art that were making the rounds back then.